-In instances of a one off severe nature, or where our consequence process fails to have effect, a student can be excluded from school for a fixed-term of 1 to 5 days.
+In instances of a one off severe nature, or where our consequence process fails to have effect, a student can be suspended from school for a fixed-term of 1 to 5 days.
 Classwork will be provided and the student must stay at home during this period.
-For more detailed information, please refer to the Department for Education Exclusion Guidance - September 2017.
+For more detailed information, please refer to the Department for Education 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including movement' September 2022